 What is the primary purpose of subnetting?

-Can subnetting improve network performance?
+Can subnetting improve network security?